 Once you are comfortable thinking this way, it becomes much easier to start developing your idea into a concept.
 However, you need to generate a concept statement that includes all three key elements described above.
-This concept statement should incorporate a specific set of concept elements (characteristics) that enable the benefits to be achieved and demonstrate how your concept differs from competitors’ products.
+This concept statement should incorporate a specific set of concept elements (characteristics) that make the benefits achievable and demonstrate how your concept differs from competitors’ products.